The compression body graph has infinite diameter: Preliminaries

 \begin{proposition} There is a minimal lamination in $\PML(S)$ which does not lie in the limit set of a disc set $\mathcal{D}(V)$, for any compression body $V$. \end{proposition}

 \begin{proof} Recall that $\PML(S)$ is the space of projectively measured laminations in $S$.
 Fix a handlebody $V$.
 Define the \emph{limit set} $\overline{\calD}(V)$ of $V$ to be the closure of $\calD(V)$, considered as a subset of $\PML(S)$.
-Following Masur, we define $Z(V)$, the \emph{zero set} of $\overline{\calD}(V)$, to be the set of laminations $\mu \in \PML(S)$ where there is some $\nu \in \overline{\calD}(V)$ having geometric intersection $i(\mu, \nu)$ equal to zero.
+Following Masur \cite{masur}*{Theorem 1.2}, we define $Z(V)$, the \emph{zero set} of $\overline{\calD}(V)$, to be the set of laminations $\mu \in \PML(S)$ where there is some $\nu \in \overline{\calD}(V)$ having geometric intersection $i(\mu, \nu)$ equal to zero.
 Note that $Z(V)$ is closed in $\PML(S)$.
-Masur \cite{masur} shows that $Z(V)$ is nowhere dense in $\PML(S)$, and Gadre \cite{gadre} shows that it has measure zero.
+Masur \cite{masur}*{Theorem 1.2} shows that $Z(V)$ has empty interior in $\PML(S)$, and Gadre \cite{gadre}*{Theorem A.1} shows that it has measure zero.
 Therefore, the complement of the countable union $\cup_V Z(V)$ is full measure in $\PML(S)$.
 The set of minimal laminations also has full measure in $\PML(S)$, so there is at least one minimal lamination disjoint from the union of the limit sets of the disc sets. \end{proof}

-We remark that this argument also works using harmonic measure instead of Lebesgue measure by work of Kaimanovich and Masur \cite{km} and Maher \cite{maher_heegaard}.
+We remark that this argument also works using harmonic measure instead of Lebesgue measure by work of Kaimanovich and Masur \cite{km}*{Theorem 2.2.4} and Maher \cite{maher_heegaard}*{Theorem 3.1}.